bbauska/JS-svg/README.md

 });
 </pre>

-This results in a rim of displaced noise, as shown in Figure 8-9.
-Note that we've omitted the xChannelSelector and yChannelSelector attributes of feDisplacementMap; these both default to the alpha channel, which is fine in our case.
+<p>This results in a rim of displaced noise, as shown in Figure 8-9.
+Note
+that we've omitted the xChannelSelector and yChannelSelector attributes of feDisplacementMap; these both default to the alpha channel, which is fine in our case.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 67.
 Displacement using the blurred edge of a circle (227) ~~~~~~~~~~~~~~~~~-->
 <img class="displayed"